How to Use Glue Guns, Glue Sticks and Fabric

 Glue Sticks and Fabric

-We know that low temperature glue guns can help from burning a hole in fabric and sensitive material, but now we need to make sure we are using the correct glue stick.
-Low temperature glue guns must be used with low temperature glue sticks.
-These type of glue sticks are specifically formulated for melting at lower temperatures making them fabric safe.
-There are even all temperature glue sticks that can be used in both high and low temperature glue guns.
+We know that low-temperature glue guns can help from burning a hole in fabric and sensitive material, but now we need to make sure we are using the correct glue stick.
+Low-temperature glue guns must be used with low-temperature glue sticks.
+These types of glue sticks are specifically formulated for melting at lower temperatures making them fabric safe.
+There are even all-temperature glue sticks that can be used in both high and low-temperature glue guns.
 We think these are great for adjustable temperature glue guns so you don't have to own two separate glue guns.

 Additional Tips when Working with Fabric